tony5510/FrontProject2/README.md

 # FrontProject2
 Drap and Drop me
 Hi there!
-To check the result just go to the
+To see the result just go here https://tony5510.github.io/FrontProject2/